|

 the answer is perhaps a little more complicated than you might imagine.

-The town was fortified to a considerable extent.... but
+The town was fortified to some degree.... but

-perhaps not as extensively as neighbouring communities to the south and
+not as extensively as neighbouring communities to the south and east.
+It

-east.
-It witnessed much of the wider activity around and above it.... but without
+witnessed much of the major conflict taking place around and above it.... but without

 But, why was a sleepy fishing port involved even to this